Case Study 4: Neonicotinoid insecticides

 This case outlines scientific uncertainties and ambiguities regarding the effects of neonics on pollinators (but also other species), in addition to the diverging perceptions of the role of the precautionary principle.
 It also discuss how innovation and precaution may interact.

-In this video, Laura Drivdal, researcher at the University of Bergen, presents his RECIPES case study on neonicotinoid insecticides (in short: neonics), and explains how the precautionary principle has been applied, and contested, in the regulation of these insecticides.
+In this video, Laura Drivdal, researcher at the University of Bergen, presents his RECIPES case study on neonicotinoid insecticides, and explains how the precautionary principle has been applied, and contested, in the regulation of these insecticides.